Diagnosis and Treatment

 The BESS is comprised of six different balance conditions each of which lasts 20 seconds.
 The balance test comprise of three stance settings, double leg, single leg and tandem which are performed on two surfaces, stable/firm and unstable/foam.
 A foam pad is used to simulate an unstable surface.
 The score is measured in the amount of errors recorded during the different balance conditions.
 One point is given for each BESS error during the six 20-second balance tests.
 An increased number of errors on the BESS reflect a greater disturbance in balance and coordination following a concussion.

-The National Athletic Trainers’ Association (NATA) highly supports the use of the BESS as a brief concussion assessment tool along the sidelines.
+The National Athletic Trainers’ Association (NATA) supports the use of the BESS as a brief concussion assessment tool along the sidelines.
 Clinical research has shown that individuals who demonstrated postural instability following a concussion were unable to meet “normal” baseline measurements until an average of 3-5 days post-injury.5-7 Again however, this timeframe can vary greatly between individuals.

 Sway Balance is another tool used by doctors and athletic trainers to assess balance and keep track of symptoms.
 Sway is an FDA-cleared mobile balance testing system that reinvents the way patients and athletes are monitored for signs of balance-related dysfunction.
 This can be used to diagnose and treat concussions by testing their balance and keeping track of their symptom score.